peter hanson's field guide to interesting film

 "A Simple Plan" (1998).
 An old-fashioned morality tale that unfolds with modern nuances, this may well be—with all due respect to his jubilant "Spider-Man" movies—Sam Raimi's most accomplished picture.
 The plot is deceptively simple, concerning two brothers who find a plane filled with money outside their small Midwestern town.
 At the outset, rigid hardware-store manager Hank (Bill Paxton) seems like he'll keep things on the moral straight and narrow while his dim, ne'er-do-well brother Jacob (Billy Bob Thornton) makes bad decisions.
 But that's not accounting for Hank's Lady Macbeth-like spouse (Bridget Fonda), and it's certainly not accounting for the insidious power of American keeping-up-with-the-Joneses avarice.
 Utilizing stark locations to unnerving effect, building with insistent rhythm, and seething with an insidious Danny Elfman score, the movie gains tremendous power as it progresses through one rattling plot twist after another.
 Paxton both plays up and plays against his everyman solidity, and Thornton is overwhelming as the surprising character who ends up seeing things more clearly than anyone else.

 “16 Blocks” (2006).
-It’s been a while since director Richard Donner could be praised for the economy of his movies, so the zippy pace of this back-to-basics thriller is thoroughly refreshing.
-Similarly, Bruce Willis rouses from the torpor that dampens most of his late-career actioners by giving one of his best performances in the genre.
-The story is as spare as its title: An aging cop (Willis) has to deliver a talkative witness (Mos Def) to a courtroom 16 blocks from a police station, “3:10 to Yuma” style.
+The zippy pacing of this tight thriller offered a welcome change of pace for director Richard Donner, at the time mired in a cycle of disposable spectacles, and it seemingly roused leading man Bruce Willis from the torpor that dampens most of his late-career actioners.
+In screenwriter Richard Wenk's vividly realized storytline, an aging cop (Willis) has to deliver a talkative witness (Mos Def) to a courtroom 16 blocks from a police station, “3:10 to Yuma” style.
 Complications arise, natch, when baddies led by crooked cop David Morse conspire to take out the witness before he testifies against them.
-Filled with seamy New York atmosphere, credible plot twists, and tension that arises from seeing genuinely sympathetic characters endangered, “16 Blocks” is a reminder not only of why a good action movie is such escapist fun, but why Donner and Willis deserve their places among the genre’s grand masters.
+Filled with seamy New York atmosphere, credible plot twists, and tension that arises from seeing genuinely sympathetic characters endangered, “16 Blocks” is a reminder of why a good action picture is such escapist fun, and also of why Donner and Willis deserve their places among the genre’s grand masters.

 "Sling Blade" (1996).
 I have no idea if Billy Bob Thornton's directorial debut holds up on repeated viewings, and here's why—seeing this unforgettable drama unfold the first time was just about the most perfect viewing experience I've ever had, so I'm reluctant to tarnish such a powerful memory.
 Certainly Thornton's slew of awards, including an Oscar for the individualistic screenplay, suggests the picture has staying power, but what I remember is the experience of becoming completely engulfed in the lives of several unusual characters.
 Thornton of course plays Karl Childers, a damaged soul recently released from mental care after an almost lifelong hospitalization.
 He killed his mother and her lover, the reasons why only slowly becoming clear.
 Thrust into a real world for which he's deeply unprepared, Karl builds a surrogate family, only to realize fate has turned so cruelly that his freedom might be the cost of his loved ones' salvation.
 I'm sure the movie's a bit languorous at 135 minutes, but when I let Daniel Lanois' transcendent score wash over me and savored the performances of Lucas Black, John Ritter, Thornton, and Dwight Yoakam, I sure didn't notice.
 "Sling Blade" just about broke me open the first time I saw it, and that's all I need to know, thank you very much.